Related videos:

 Georgia, Arizona, California, Texas, and Virginia confirmed that they are monitoring residents who were on board; none showed symptoms as of May 8.

-There is no specific approved antiviral treatment or vaccine for hantavirus, and the WHO recommended that passengers and crew monitor for symptoms for 45 days after the trip.
+There is no approved specific antiviral treatment or vaccine for hantavirus, and the WHO recommended that passengers and crew monitor for symptoms for 45 days after the trip.

 The virus is primarily transmitted through the inhalation of aerosols from the urine, feces, or saliva of infected rodents, especially when cleaning poorly ventilated enclosed spaces.